adriannasui/neo/src/AntShares.UnitTest/README.md

 To run the tests, build the solution to discover tests, then view and run the tests from the 'Test Explorer' window within Visual Studio.
 OR
-With .NET Core SDK installed, use the CLI to navigate to the src\AntShares.UnitTest and use the command 'dotnet test'
+With .NET Core SDK installed, use the CLI to navigate to the src\AntShares.UnitTest and use the command 'dotnet restore' to get packages, followed by 'dotnet test' to run tests.

 Coverage
 ====================